-If you would like to bring a group during one of these weeks or on a week that is not listed, let us know by emailing our Volunteer Coordinator or calling us at (816) 421-1855.
+If you or your family would like to join us during one of these weeks or on a week that is not listed, let us know by emailing our Volunteer Coordinator or calling us at (816) 421-1855.

 Please contact us to make reservations.